-Licensees should take extra care if the customer lives with any dependants (i.e., anyone under 18, or anyone over the age of 18 who are financially dependent on the customer and/or who have a physical or mental disability).
+Licensees should take extra care if the customer lives with any dependants (i.e., anyone under 18, or anyone over the age of 18 who are financially dependent and/or who have a physical or mental disability).

 1.3.
 Risks, features and benefits